Avlo: History

 On 15 March 2020, Renfe announced that the launch of the service would be postponed until further notice on account of the COVID-19 pandemic.
 Customers who had paid a promotional fare of €5 were given the option to travel at a later date, while non-promotional tickets were refunded in full.

 Avlo services between Madrid, Barcelona and Figueres on the French border commenced on 23 June 2021.
 Three daily services in each direction used to run between Madrid and Barcelona, while a fourth service made stops in Guadalajara, Calatayud, Saragossa, Lleida, Tarragona, Barcelona, Girona and terminated in Figueres.
 As in the previous attempt to launch this service, promotional ticket prices started at €5.
 Six return services between Madrid and Valencia commenced on 21 February 2022.
-Since 28 March 2023, four daily services between Madrid and Alicante are offered and since 1 June 2023 Avlo connects Madrid to Andalucia by offering four daily services, two on the Seville-Madrid connection and two on the Malaga-Madrid connection.
+Since 28 March 2023, four daily services between Madrid and Alicante are offered and since 1 June 2023 Avlo connects Madrid to Andalusia by offering four daily services, two on the Seville-Madrid connection and two on the Málaga–Madrid connection.
 Since 10 December 2023 Renfe included a new daily service to Murcia via Alicante stopping in all intermediate stations.
 On 22 July 2024 additional services to the regions of Asturias and Galicia introduced connecting Madrid to Gijón, A Coruña and Vigo on S-106 trains.

 Since 8 September 2025 all Avlo services between Madrid and Barcelona were replaced by AVE services, while all Avlo S-106 trains are withdrawn from that corridor.